coding-horror/basic-computer-games/38 Fur Trader/python/README.md

 ##### Translator Notes:
 I tried to preserve as much of the original layout and flow of the code as possible.
 However I did use quasi enumerated types for the Fort numbers and Fur types.
-I think this was certinaly a change for the better, and makes the code much easier to read.
+I think this was certainly a change for the better, and makes the code much easier to read.

 I program in many different languages on a daily basis.
 Most languages